 Want your business to show up so local customers can find you?
+The key is to prioritize local SEO with Google Maps.
 Local SEO is the act of optimizing a local business so that it ranks for local keywords such as “Dentists in Seattle.”
-In fact, 46% of search queries have local intent and “near me” searches continue to grow in popularity.
+In fact, 46% of search queries have local intent, and “near me” searches continue to grow in popularity.
 Google Maps account is one of the main factors for ranking locally.
 Everyone strives to rank in the top three of local listings also known as the “The 3 Pack.”
 That is the first three results that show in both the Google Maps and the maps listings with local.
 When you click the “more place” icon below it, of course, you will get a list of all options.

 Google Maps Setup